kunkelkevin/team-profile/README.md

 ## Installation

 In order to run the program, you can download or clone the program from my GitHub site.
-In the root directory of the program, ensure all packages are available by typing 'npm init' and 'npm install inquirer' in the command line.
+In the root directory of the program, ensure all packages are available by typing 'npm init' and 'npm install' in the command line.
 Then the program should be available to execute with "node index.js".

 ## Usage